rbms-bsc/DCRMR/_pages/Preface/Acknowledgments.md

 + Mary Mundy
 + Elizabeth O’Keefe

-In addition, support was provided by the examples group (a subgroup of the DCRM task force), which identified illustrative examples and identified sources:
+In addition, support was provided by the examples group (a subgroup of the DCRM Task Force), which identified illustrative examples and identified sources:

 + Morag Boyd
 + Ellen Cordes